The Last Butterfly: Release

-The movie had a premiere in Czechoslovakia in 1991.
+The movie had a premiere in Czechoslovakia in 1991 and on ITV in the United Kingdom on 11 May 1992.
 The film received generally positive reviews.
-Stephen Holden wrote in New York Times: "The mood of calm despair that hangs over the film lends it a disquietingly surreal aura.
+Stephen Holden wrote in The New York Times: "The mood of calm despair that hangs over the film lends it a disquietingly surreal aura.
 But it also plays into the story, which describes an attempt to deliver a horrifying message without stating it in words."
 David Mills wrote in The Washington Post: "The Last Butterfly demonstrates the precious power of art to transmit emotional truths about history, if not the factual completeness of history."